VisArt Video: Collection

 VisArt's collection of VHS, DVD and Blu-ray includes approximately 50,000 titles.
 The collection includes rare titles, particularly VHS, and at one point included one of the four known copies of Spike Lee's college dissertation.

 History

-VisArt began in 1985 in Durham, North Carolina, with a single location and grew to 15,000 stores throughout the United States.
+VisArt began in 1985 in Durham, North Carolina.
 By 2010 VisArt was the last remaining video rental store in Charlotte, North Carolina, when Mickey Aberman became a co-owner.
 In 2015 VisArt moved from its original 7th Street location to its current location in Eastway Crossing plaza and later expanded to include a 50-person indoor theater for screenings.
 In 2016 Aberman became the sole owner.
 Following the model of video rental stores like Movie Madness, Scarecrow Video, and Vidiots, VisArt began the process of converting to a 501(c)(3) nonprofit organization in 2018 and completed the process in January 2021.

 VisArt was the recipient of a $40,000 grant from Charlotte Center City Partners and Honeywell to install a garage door between their exterior wall and the neighboring establishment's patio in order to expand their theater to accommodate outdoor seating.